German Catholic cardinal causes outrage with Nazi comparison | DW | 05.02.2020

 Debate 'poisoned'

-Jesuit Bernd Hagenkord, a former senior Vatican Radio journalist and a key synodic figure, accused Müller Wednesday of "deliberately poisoning any debate," and exhibiting "no idea" historically about the Enabling Act that Hitler used to sidestep parliamentary oversight and decree dictatorial laws.
+Jesuit Bernd Hagenkord, a former senior Vatican Radio journalist and a key synodic figure, on Wednesday accused Müller of "deliberately poisoning any debate," and exhibiting "no idea" historically about the Enabling Act that Hitler used to sidestep parliamentary oversight and decree dictatorial laws.

 Hagenkord said Müller's use of a Nazi allusion pitted Christians against Christians.
 He said it was not an act of conservative safeguarding of tradition, but "destructive."